io-gui/io/docs/quick-start.md

 RegisterIoElement(MyWebsite);
 ```

+See [index.html] of iogui.dev for more advanced example.

 ## Built-in Elements

-Here is an example how to use `IoSlider` element:
+As mentioned above, you can import and use individual Io-Gui elements in your own application architecture.
+For example, here is how you would use `IoSlider` element:

 ```javascript
 import { IoSlider } from "io-gui";